Course Registration

 Mid-May: Students will receive an email from their Academic Support Advisor with information about the next steps leading up to course registration.

-June 3-June 14: Students and families are invited to participate in one of our First-Year Welcome Experiences where students will have an opportunity to meet with their Academic Support Advisor and submit their course preferences.
+June 8-June 24: Students and families are invited to participate in one of our First-Year Welcome Experiences where students will have an opportunity to meet with their Academic Support Advisor and review their course preferences for the fall.
+Students and families who are not able to attend one of our in-person programs will be able to participate in a virtual experience and connect with their advisor.
 If you are unable to attend an in-person or virtual First-Year Welcome Experience, your Academic Support Advisor will contact you in mid-June regarding next steps for course registration.

 Registration for Spring Semester courses will occur in Mid-November.
 Please make sure to create more than one plan for your C and D term courses just in case you don’t get into your first selections.
 Your Insight Advisor is available to assist you with your schedule.